- Faculty Development

 - Application Cover Sheet.
 Download here.

 - Goals Statement.
-Please write a narrative describing:
+Please write a narrative of approximately 1000 words describing:

 - Your teaching interests.
 Who has been part of your teaching responsibilities (student, residents, faculty)?
 What format do you typically use in your teaching (lecture, small group, one-on one)?
 What interests you about teaching (how to do it, the motivation of learners, how to assess learning, how to develop interesting programs, how to lead change in a program, etc.) Describe contributions that you have made in teaching that show your particular interests in this area.